mboljen/ffmpeg-tools/share/doc/ffmpeg-audioshift.md

 # ffmpeg-audioshift

-A recent version of **FFmpeg** is required.

-This utlity is part of the bundle `ffmpeg-tools` documented [here](../../README.md).
+This script is part of the bundle `ffmpeg-tools` documented [here](../../README.md).

 ## Description

-Offsets the audio track of one or several video files.
+This script offsets the audio track of one or several video files.

 ## Synopsis